 enormous if unintended by-product of post-industrial capitalism's truly

 explosive development.
-On the other hand, the FF-TS networks in Franklin D.
+On the other hand, the party of Franklin D.

 Roosevelt, which in its heyday (1935-1947) understood and attempted to

 deal with this underlying dynamic of human capital liquidation and the

 need for a global trading regime that was subservient to the objective